WPTechInnovation/wpw-doc-dev/docs/hackathons.md

 ## Payments & IoT Hackathons

-### Coming soon - November 2017 - Romania hackathon
+### Coming soon - 3-6 November 2017 - Bucharest, Romania hackathon

-In November, we're hosting our latest IoT and Payments hackathon, based on Worldpay Within.
-We're delighted to be hosting this in the beautiful Bucharest, Romania.
-More details will be coming soon.
+We're hosting our next hackathon in the beautiful city of Bucharest, Romania, between 3-6 November 2017.
+The challenge?
+Taking digital payments to the next level!

-This time it's all about Worldpay Within on Raspberry Pis, with the theme focusing on smart home, smart cities and smart living.
-We've got some really exciting sponsors, which we will also be announcing soon.
-We've also got awesome cash prizes for the 3 winning teams.
+Using the Worldpay Within SDKs on Raspberry Pis, the theme of the hackathon is smart cities, smart homes and smart living.

-You'll be able to register for the event soon.
-If you're super keen and want to hear further ahead of that time, email us at [innovation@worldpay.com](mailto:innovation@worldpay.com).
+For more information on our sponsors, how to register, and what exactly it is we're going to be hacking, head over to the [Worldpay Hackathon Website](http://worldpay-hackathon.bemyapp.com).
+If you've got any questions, you can reach us at [innovation@worldpay.com](mailto:innovation@worldpay.com).

 ### February 2017 - Atlanta hackathon, featuring Worldpay Within